 A) A dirty oven can become very smoky when in use, seals, filters and fans can also become clogged with grease.

-Q) Can parts be replaced?
+Q) Can oven parts be replaced?

 A) An experienced oven cleaner will notice issues with your oven and suggest a course of action.
 That could be replacing a universal seal, light bulb or fan.
 Most of our chosen cleaners charged around £4-5 for a new universal bulb.
-For specialist ovens, parts may need to be ordered separately and a second visit needed at extra cost.
+For specialist ovens, parts may need to be ordered separately and a second visit required at extra cost.

 Q) Can the space between the glass panels be cleaned?

 A) If the panels are not part of a sealed unit and can be removed, then yes they can be cleaned.

 Q) How often should an oven be cleaned?